sgb-io/gpt-discord-music-bot/README.md

 ## Run the bot

+Prerequisites: Node.js (generally, v16 or later), `yarn`

 1. Clone the project

+2. `yarn`

-2. Create a `.env` in the project root, define all the environment variables:
+3. Create a `.env` in the project root, define all the environment variables:

 ```
 DISCORD_TOKEN=<Your Discord bot's token>